LauWyeRock/RecommendationSystem/Submission/README.md

 ## Cosine Similarity
 (Step3_CosineSimilarity.ipynb)
 We explore content-based filtering method.
 We use the 6 different Principal Components to find the top 5 most similar tracks using cosine similarity, denoted by 'angular' using the Annoy package.
-The output of this was then utlized in GCN models.
+This method was run on the entire dataset and the output of this was then utlized in GCN models.

 ## KMeans
 (Step3A_KMeans.ipynb)
 We explore content-based filtering method.
 Songs are described with a set of lyrics and audio features, or the principal components generated during feature engineering.
 We assume users prefer to listen to songs that are similar to what they have listened to before.
-Given a song, we provide recommendation of top 30 most similar songs from the same cluster.
+Given a song, we create a function to recommend the top 30 most similar songs from the same cluster.

 ## KNN
 (Step4_KNN.ipynb)